Why Do Brands Collaborate with Influencers?

 Influencers don’t just promote products — they translate their value to a niche audience.
 Each has their own followers, pain points, and insights.
 They know exactly what their audience wants and can tell you whether your product will resonate.

-The benefit of working with influencers goes beyond marketing — it gives brands direct access to real consumer opinions before launching a product.
+The benefits of collaborating with influencers go beyond marketing — it gives brands direct access to real consumer opinions before launching a product.

 Thinx took advantage of this by refining their collection based on influencer feedback and offering exclusive discount codes.